bhuanand/rps-rfs-configuration/README.md

 #
 ```

-_Note_ You might want to update the regex used to match the interface queue in `/proc/interrupt` output.
-This is used to grab the queue number and associated CPU core handling the interrupt
+_*Note* You might want to update the regex in rps.py script which is used to match the interface queue in `/proc/interrupt` output.
+This is used to grab the queue number and associated CPU core handling the interrupt_